mvs5465/homepage/README.md

-# homepage
+# README
-Basic testing of a MEAN stack website
+1. This is a basic test of a MEAN stack website
+2. To run: `nodemon app.js`